Find out what steps to take before becoming a stay at home mom to help you with a smooth transition.

 This post contains affiliate links, from which I may earn a commission at no extra cost to you.

-Steps to Becoming a Stay at Home Mom
+8 Steps to Become a Stay at Home Mom

 1. Talk with your significant other about being a stay at home mom before you have kids.